Loading...

 Route Points lists your via-points; Route Info shows the route summary (distance, ascent, surface breakdown).

-Weather Along Route
+Weather / Warnings On Route

 The red Finish Navigation button ends the current route and clears it from the map.